Two polar bears walk across fragmented sea ice with open water visible between the floes under a colorful sky.

 But Svalbard is also famously among the finest wildlife-watching destinations on Earth.
 Indeed, the archipelago’s biggest island, Spitsbergen, is celebrated as the “Wildlife Capital of the Arctic.”
 Here you’ll look for Arctic foxes, the unique Svalbard subspecies of reindeer, beluga whales and walruses, droves of different seabirds—and enjoy some of the very best opportunities anywhere to see the king of the Arctic, the polar bear: Svalbard hosts several hundred resident bears—including denning mothers—which are part of a roughly 3,000-strong Barents Sea population.

-Green aurora borealis dances across a starry night sky above a dark, icy Arctic landscape with open water reflecting the lights.
+A polar bear rests on a snowy surface with its mouth slightly open, against a blurred background of blue and white.
 High-angle panoramic view of a town with colorful buildings nestled in a valley surrounded by barren and snow-dusted mountains under a blue sky with scattered clouds.

 Cruises to Svalbard (Norway)